react-toolbox/react-toolbox/README.md

 ### Via `className` property

-Generally each component will have a `className` prop so you can tell the class name you want to keep in the root node of the resulting markup.
-All markup is style with the lowest specificity level so you can just nest one level in your CSS and the result will be applied.
+Generally each component will have a `className` prop so you can pass the class name you want to keep in the root node of the resulting markup.
+All markup is styled with the lowest specificity level so you can just nest one level in your CSS and the result will be applied.
 Consider this example:

 ```jsx
 const CustomButton = () => (